The Ultimate 2 Week Central Europe Itinerary: 3 Perfect Routes

 Czechia-Poland Itinerary

-If you’re looking to dig deep in a couple of destinations on your 2 weeks in Central Europe, consider spending time in both the Czech Republic and in Poland.
+If you’re looking to dig deep into a couple of destinations during your time in Central Europe, consider spending time in both the Czech Republic and Poland.
 These countries have quite a bit to offer visitors and so many tourists don’t venture beyond the most popular cities.

 Begin this itinerary in Prague, the Czech capital.
 Spend your first couple of days exploring the city and then maybe another day on a day trip to one of the many places surrounding the capital.